 Persona 5 is set in the later 2010s, it follows Ren (Or Joker if you’re already familiar with the character from Smash Bros) and the Phantom Thieves.
 Persona 5’s story does continue on from the others along with using similar themes and concepts.
 However, it isn’t an ongoing story with continuing characters.

 If you play these games out of order, you don’t miss out on much other than references.
 Other than one of the earliest titles.
-This means which Persona game to play first isn’t important for the story.
+This means playing a certain Persona game before another doesn’t impact the story.

 This is an area where the age of older games comes into play.
 Persona 5 was originally made for the PS3.
 However, the Royal expansion brings the few dated aspects up to date.
 Even in the base game, it hasn’t really aged.
 It’s the easiest for newcomers to jump straight into.